 You might also like: Rosemary: Propagating, Growing, Harvesting, & Uses

 How to Plant Basil

-When preparing a planting site for basil, be sure to pick a spot that receives 6 to 8 hours of sunlight every day.
+When preparing a planting site for basil, be sure to pick a spot that receives 6 to 8 hours of direct sunlight every day.
 They prefer full sun but, they can also grow well in areas that receive partial sun.

-Growing and Caring Tips
+Caring and Growing Tips

 Basil plants need to be watered regularly.
 They like to stay moist and often require 1 inch of water every week.
 As with most plants if you’re growing them in containers, they’re going to need more frequent watering.

 When it comes to fertilizers, basil plants require very little to no fertilization.
 A light application of liquid fertilizer twice every season will suffice.

 To avoid bolting in the summer make sure to keep the soil moist and to provide light shade in the hottest hours of the day.
 You can also pinch off flowering stems to keep the entire plant from producing seeds and turning bitter.